patricklafrance/wmfnext-shell/README.md

 By using the `useRoutes()` hook we'll get access to the modules routes registered in the runtime at bootstrap.
 By passing those routes to the router, they will be rendered in the host application.

-The `runtime.registerRoutes()` function support the same syntax and options as React Router [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) `RouteObject`.
+The `runtime.registerRoutes()` function support the same syntax and options as React Router [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) `RouteObject` and a few additional custom properties.
 Have a look at the [React Router documentation](https://reactrouter.com/en/main/route/route#type-declaration) to find out about the options.

 👉 Now that the host application is ready to render modules routes, let's update the remote application to register some routes!
 To do so, open the `register.ts` file of the remote application and add routes by using the `runtime.registerRoutes()` function (you could also use `runtime.registerRoute()`).